Tracking shot

 In cinematography, a tracking shot is any shot where the camera follows backward, forward or moves alongside the subject being recorded.
-Mostly the camera’s position is parallel to the character, creating a sideway motion, tracking the character.
-Tracking shots (also called travel shots) differ in motion from dolly shots, where the camera follows behind or before the character resulting in either an inward or an outward movement.
-Often the camera is mounted on a camera dolly which rides on rails similar to a railroad track; in this case, the shot is referred to as a dolly shot.
-A handheld steadycam or gimbal may also be used for smaller scale productions.
+Mostly the camera’s position is parallel to the character, creating a sideways motion, tracking the character.
+Tracking shots (also called travel shots) differ in motion from dolly shots, where the camera follows behind or before the character, resulting in either an inward or an outward movement.
+Often the camera is mounted on a camera dolly, which rides on rails similar to a railroad track; in this case, the shot is called a dolly shot.
+A handheld Steadicam or gimbal may also be used for smaller scale productions.
 The camera is then pushed along the track while the scene is being filmed, or moved manually when using a handheld rig.
 The effect can be used to create a sense of movement, to follow a character or object, or a sense of immersion to draw the viewer into the action.

-The technique is often used to follow a subject that would otherwise leave the frame (thus also called a following shot), such as an actor or vehicle in motion.
+The technique is often used to follow a subject that would otherwise leave the frame, thus also called a following shot, such as an actor or vehicle in motion.
 A handheld or Steadicam mounted camera following a similar trajectory is called a tracking shot as well.
-In fact a tracking shot can use any manual or motorized conveyance, and may include careful planning for passing the camera between vehicles or modes.
+In fact, a tracking shot can use any manual or motorized conveyance, and may include careful planning for passing the camera between vehicles or modes.
 While the core idea is that the camera moves parallel to its subject, a tracking shot may move in a circular or semi-circular fashion, rotating around its subject while remaining equidistant.

-This kind of shot, in which the camera itself moves along with the subject or in relationship to it, should not be confused with panning, in which the camera remains stationary but pivots right or left on its axis.
+This kind of shot, in which the camera moves along with the subject or in relationship to it, should not be confused with panning, in which the camera remains stationary but pivots right or left on its axis.